Performance Services is committed to serving others.

 Haiti Stewardship Project

 In 2010, a massive earthquake struck the nation of Haiti causing catastrophic damage inside and around the capital city of Port-au-Prince.
 At the time of the disaster, many families were already destitute, living in grass huts that collapsed with strong winds.
 They struggled with hunger, poor sanitation, unclean water and few job opportunities.
-Performance Services, along with our friends and families, is working with Food for the Poor, an organization that helps to sustain life and provides hope for the future.
+Performance Services, along with our friends and families, is working with Food for the Poor, an organization that helps to build sustainable communities and provide hope for the future.